gheja/avr/README.md

 # Some AVR-related libraries, tools and the like

+## Libraries

-## SPI (Serial Peripheral Interface)
+### SPI (Serial Peripheral Interface)

-A basic library for entering master mode, selecting and deselecting slave, and transmitting data.
+A basic library for entering master mode, selecting and deselecting slave, and transmit/receive data.

 See: [src/lib](src/lib)

-## Micron M25P16 Serial Flash Embedded Memory
+### Micron M25P16 Serial Flash Embedded Memory

 A library for handling the M25P16 flash memory on AVR supporting the following:
   * enable write mode